NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 Unfortunately, there appears not to be a reliable linter for Fortran that can be used to automate conformance of Fortran coding style.
-The code in this repository should use a consistent style throughout such that it appears it was written by a single person.
+The code in this repository should use a consistent style throughout.
+The code should appear as if it were written by a single person.

 We ask collaborators to follow these style guidelines when modifying existing code, or contributing new code to this repository.
 Pull request reviewers may ask